Year 2

 Writing

-Our writing this half term will be based on the book The Last Wolf by Mini Grey.
+Our writing this half term will be based on the book Major Glad, Major Dizzy by Jan Oke.

-In response to the book, we will engage in a variety of writing opportunities, including character descriptions, instructional writing, writing fact files and letter writing.
+In response to the book, we will engage in a variety of writing opportunities, including writing a recount of historical events from the text from Major Glad’s point of view.

 Phonics and Reading